Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-12-09-make-your-company-a-pwa.md

 ---
-title: 'Making your company website a Progressive Web App'
+title: 'Making Your Company Website A Progressive Web App'
 description: If you want to stand out on the web and on a smartphone make your site a progressive web app.
 date: 2020-12-09T00:00:00Z
 ---